zeinababbasi/ColorifyGame/README.md

 # Python
-I put my python projects here
+I put my python game projects here

 # Usage
 There is always a main file in the project root directory; run it with python main.py